 - Goulding directed numerous movies focused on women – and we all know that “women's pictures” are an inferior film genre to which only lesser (male) talent devoted themselves.
 Think of George Cukor, for instance, or Mitchell Leisen.
 Compounding matters, in real life both Cukor and Leisen were into men.
 And, for that matter, so was Goulding.

 So, really, who in their right mind would take this man's work seriously?

 Well, how about anyone with a even modicum of intelligence?

-Edmund Goulding's career as a film director comprised of 37 films made during the course of more than three decades, beginning with Sun-Up and Sally, Irene and Mary at MGM in 1925 and ending with Mardi Gras at Twentieth Century-Fox in 1958.
+Edmund Goulding's career as a film director comprised of 37 films made during the course of more than three decades, beginning with Sun-Up and Sally, Irene and Mary at MGM in 1925 and ending with Mardi Gras at 20th Century Fox in 1958.
 Considering the variety of genres in which Goulding worked, I'd say one would be hard pressed not to find something to like in his oeuvre.